AddEventInc/add-to-calendar-button/README.md

 - **No dependencies**: Written in pure javascript.
 No need to install anything on your server.
 Using backwards compatible technologies to support older browsers (down to IE6).
 - **Legal**: Fully GDPR, CCPA, and LGPD compatible
 - **Design**: Download a predefined theme or customize the design to fit your needs with simple CSS changes
+- **Centralized end-point**: Historically the calendar vendors update/change their calendar software one or twice per year.
+With AddEvent as a centralized end-point, it's our task to make sure everything is working and not your task.
 - **Free**: It's free, super realiable, and proven by millions of people ❤️ (we also offer a paid version with awesome technical support)

 ## Demo